Chicken Feather Colors 101

 Salmon

 Reddish or pinkish buff like the color of cooked salmon.
 This color is used to describe the breasts of Black-Breasted Red females.
-In the Salmon variety of body color, hens have a white breast and fluff and the rest of the body is a salmon color.
+In the salmon variety of feather color, hens have a white breast and fluff and the rest of the body is a salmon color.
 Roosters are more diverse in color.

 Silver